 The Side by Side Suggested Basic Plan

-We would suggest that a general medicine mobile clinic be housed inside a secure location at the Klipkop community center site.
-This is not only because of the need in Klipkop but also because of the availability of space.
-This likely would require the construction of a small building that would securely house the mobile unit.
+We would suggest that a general medicine mobile clinic be housed in a secure location at the Klipkop community center.
+This is not only because of the need in Klipkop but also because of space availability.
+This likely would require constructing a small building that would securely house the mobile unit.

 Clinic Operation Will Require a Qualified Management Entity

 This entity could be some existing NPO, Sedibeng District Health Services, an entity formed by SAMA, an organization like World Vision, or some other combination that could be formed.
-Management will not be done by Side by Side.
+Side will not do management Side.

 Discussions are underway with both SAMA and the Sedibeng District.
-Both have an interest in pursuing this further and have begun that process with us.
+Both are interested in pursuing this further and have begun that process with us.
 We have reached several mobile unit manufacturers and located several possible such units for consideration.
-If successful this could be one of the most significant projects Side by Side has undertaken during its 17 years of work in South Africa.
+If successful, this could be one of the most significant projects Side by Side has undertaken during its 17 years of work in South Africa.